 Looking to learn the Lindy Hop?
 Total beginner or advanced, we have you covered.
 You don't need a set partner since we rotate partners in class.

 We start a new course twice a year.
 Below you'll find information on the current course.
-The next one starts September 2023.
+The next one starts September 2023 - with registrations opening somewhere in August.
+To keep up to date, you can follow us on Facebook and Instagram.
 Hope to see you then!

 Levels / Classes